-Throughout the term, every week the school will organize activities in the evening from Monday through Thursday.
+Throughout the term, the school will organize activities in the evening.

 We are very flexible with all the activities and will change them to meet the needs of our students.

 Some of these trips could include the following:

 Aracena is a small town located in the province of Huelva.
 The historic quarter, declared a Cultural Object, and the "Gruta de las Maravillas" are the main attractions.

 In Roman times, Córdoba had more cultural buildings than Rome.
 It was the capital of the province of Hispania Baetica.
 Remains of the Roman Temple built by Claudius Marcellus, the Roman Bridge and other Roman remains can still be seen around the city.

 Córdoba was conquered by the Moors in 711, and Moorish influence can still be felt in the city.

 The most important monument in the city is the former Mosque (the 3rd largest mosque in the world), known by its Spanish name, Mezquita.
 After the conquest, the Christians built a cathedral in the middle of this large complex, so it is now two sacred sites in one.

 Located in the most Southern point of Spain, the rock of Gibraltar occupies a strategic position at the eastern entrance to the narrow straight and guards the only exit from the Mediterranean to the wide ocean beyond.
 Gibraltar has been in the historical limelight for over 3,000 years.